Getting Started

 - Installation Guide - Detailed setup instructions

-- Reviews & Fix Proposals - Manage suggested code fixes
+- Reviews & Fix Proposals - Manage approvals and controlled apply flow